Editor’s note: Bob Koch was named Marketing Executive of the Year (Large Company) on Nov. 12.

 The finalists for WashingtonExec’s Pinnacle Awards were announced Oct.
 8, and we’ll be highlighting some of them until the event takes place virtually Nov.
 12.

-Next is Bob Koch, vice president of global enterprise communications at Raytheon Technologies.
+Next is Marketing Executive of the Year (Large Company) finalist Bob Koch, who’s vice president of global enterprise communications at Raytheon Technologies.
 Here, he talks accomplishments, shaping future leadership and other business advice.

 What key achievements did you have in 2019/2020?